rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 user has no control over this and thus the container is more analogous to a set than an array — the name deriving from how the contents are displayed in the UI.

+### List of Materials

+A collection of Inventory records attached to the field of an ELN document for recording which samples, and their quantities, that were used as part of an experiment.